How to shine in a Zoom Interview

 Remember, virtual interviews are 2D.
 To help create depth and to avoid fading into the background, wear something that creates a contrast.

-Set the scene – first impressions count
+Set the scene – first impressions count in interviews

 Be mindful of your background.
 Cluttered rooms will make you seem disorganised.
 Distracting elements will pull attention away from you.
 Find a space where the background is simple, reflecting your professionalism.